-After a decade at the helm, Joe Frager has seen success on and off the court for the Fairfield University women's basketball program.
+After over a decade at the helm, Joe Frager has seen success on and off the court for the Fairfield University women's basketball program.
 The only coach in MAAC history to have nine-straight winning conference seasons to begin a career, Frager enters his 10th season at the head of the Stags.
 During his nine-year stretch, Frager and the Stags have been a model of consistency, averaging 19 wins per season, the most wins in a nine-year stretch in program history.
 He is one of 10 coaches in the region to have a winning percentage of 60 percent or higher over the last nine years, standing at .601, ranking 10th among mid-majors in the region during that stretch.

 The most emphasized facet of a Coach Frager team is locking down their opponents on the defensive side.
 Frager has connected the words ‘defense’ and ‘effort’ through his coaching style, and each team has rallied behind that mindset.
 Since coming to the Stags in 2007, Frager’s teams own the top-five spots in program history, including a school record 51.2 points allowed in 2010-11.
 That squad led the country in fewest points allowed per game for the majority of the season.
 The Stags would finish fourth in the nation in that category.